berttejeda/bert.cheater/README.md

 ### Using Pip

+- Form pypi.org `pip install bt-cheater`
-Just run `pip install git+https://github.com/berttejeda/bert.cheater.git`
+- Directly from the repo `pip install git+https://github.com/berttejeda/bert.cheater.git`

 Or clone this repo, switch to the project root `cd bert.cheater`, and `pip install -e .`, then calling `python bertdotcheater/cli.py --help`